OriginalEXE/JSAF/README.md

 javascript based actions/filters library inspired by WordPress

 ## What?
-I often work with WordPress as a developer and I love that it has actions/filters, they are very useful.
-Hence, I decided to make the same functionality available in my JS apps too.
+I often work with WordPress as a developer and I love that it has actions/filters, they are very useful; hence, I decided to make the same functionality available in my JS apps too.

 ## Dependencies
 It requires jQuery or Zepto.
 Yes, I could write it to work without jQuery, but $.map() is sooo handy :).